 Poster and program art for SF Indiefest's Another Hole in the Head Film festival, 2015.

-Keeping it fantastical, I'm trying to keep the pencil to paper as much as I can.
-At least one of my feet is in the digital world (and sometimes both) I like to really draw-draw as much as I can.
-Pencils, paper, and a kneed-able eraser is all I need!
+Keeping it fantastical with the real pencil to paper as much as I can.
+At least one of my feet is usually in the digital world (and sometimes both).
+I still like to draw-draw as much as I can.
+Pencils, paper, and a knead-able eraser are all I need!
 What exists here are images from a proposed future project.
+The them -- you guessed it, theme parks.

 Conveying work-theory through linear imagery, creating graphics that "tell the story" of a start-up, live-sketching product concepts in pitch sessions, "white -boarding" an institutions ethos, and storyboarding marketing concepts -- It's all narrative work.